secretstartups/handbook/leadership/biggest-risks/index.html.md

 - What are your biggest fears?
 - What keeps you up at night?

 On this page, we document the biggest risks and how we intend to mitigate them.
 We also have a [biggest tailwinds](/handbook/leadership/biggest-tailwinds) page to see what waves we are riding in our current market.

+The list below has a rough ranking of risks.
+The items toward the top of the list have a higher probability of occuring or level of consequence if they were to occur.
+Items lower on the list are less likely to happen or less material to the business if they were to occur.

 ## 1. Confusion about the expected output
 {:#confusion-about-the-expected-output}